PaulBernier/factomjs/README.md

 * Provide higher level functionalities than bare API making it more efficient to create chains or entries, make transactions...
 * Provide structures more uniform, consistent and easy to use than the API results

+## State of development

+**Important**: This library is at an early development stage and being actively worked on .
+You should expect breaking changes in interface definitions in newer versions until we reach a more stable stage.

 ## Installation

 ```bash